Tell Me What DKS Includes

 Attend DKS | Attend your one-day on-campus orientation on November 21, 2023 or January 11, 2024.

 Students are required to register for DKS.
-They can register for the January 11th one-day DKS date by accessing their Student Checklist in FlashLine.
+They can register for their one-day DKS date by accessing their Student Checklist in FlashLine.

 What happens during DKS?

 During DKS, students and registered guests will attend a variety of orientation-related programming centered on crucial topics: financial aid, housing, commuting, health and safety, and academic advising prep.
 During this fully immersive Kent State experience, students will eat in our dining halls, have the opportunity to begin connecting with incoming and current Kent State students and begin to explore their new home.

 In the afternoon, there will be separate programming for students and their guests.
 Students will attend success workshops, meet with an academic advisor to discuss and register for their first semester classes and even pick up their FLASHcard!
 Guests will attend programming centered on how to best support your student during their transition to university life.
 They will also explore campus and take care of any business while here